Hermann-web/file-converter/openconv-core/README.md

 ## Contributing

-Contributions to the `file_conv_framework` package are welcome!
+Contributions to the `openconv-core` package are welcome!
 Feel free to submit bug reports, feature requests, or pull requests via the GitHub repository.

 ## Disclaimer

-Please note that while the `file_conv_framework` package aims to provide a versatile framework for file conversion tasks, it may not cover every possible use case or handle all edge cases.
+Please note that while the `openconv-core` package aims to provide a versatile framework for file conversion tasks, it may not cover every possible use case or handle all edge cases.
 Users are encouraged to review and customize the code according to their specific requirements.